davidnicholai/firebase-xf/README.md

 This repository aims to provide an easy implementation of Firebase authentication (via email and password).

 # Getting Started
-- Make sure that the neccessary NuGet packages are installed in the solution.
+- Make sure that the necessary NuGet packages are installed in the solution.
 - Just open up the LoginViewModel class and add your API Key inside LoginAsync and RegisterAsync which will come from the Firebase project you had made.
 - Register an account using the app and you can log into that account at anytime.